Australian Employer Visa Overview

 There is more than one type of employer sponsored visa Australia offers, and this isn’t an exhaustive list of all visa options, but this section will highlight the basics of the main types.

-- Employer Sponsorship Visa: This allows Australian businesses or overseas business opening an entity in Australia to fulfill contractual obligations and sponsor employees on a temporary basis.
+- Temporary Skills Shortage Visa: This visa allows Australian businesses or overseas business opening an entity in Australia to fulfill contractual obligations and sponsor employees on a temporary basis.

 - Employer Nomination Visa: This gives companies an opportunity to nominate skilled positions that are facing a work shortage in Australia.